Firefighters 'emotional' after touring largely forgotten all-Black Minneapolis fire station

 Soon, those same firefighters began sharing information about careers within the department with the largely African American class.

-It’s progress, still being built brick by brick, on a strong foundation.
+It’s progress, still being built - brick by brick - on a strong foundation.